Best selling author of Better Videos, entrepreneur, documentary film-maker and founder of Girl Director.

 We love having Jada on the team.
 She’s not only loved by our clients, she’s full of great ideas and a massive asset to the Girl Director growth and expansion plan.

 We have a number of part-time contractors and crew who work with us in various ways.
 Some of them you’ll get to know if you come to our events.
 Others you might meet if you join us on shoots.

 We are always on the lookout for great new people who can add value to our team and want to grow with us.
-So if you want to speak with us about some possibilities, go to the Careers page on the site and get in touch!
+If you want to speak with us about some possibilities, go to the Careers page on this site and get in touch!

 What’s Your Story?

 So what’s your story?
 Every business, every entrepreneur has a great story to tell but very rarely do they tell it.
 The fact is, your story is likely to be your best marketing copy of of all.